Tornadoes form in unusually violent thunderstorms

 The intense spinning of a tornado is partly the result of the updrafts and downdrafts in the thunderstorm

-(caused by the unstable air) interacting with the wind shear, causing a tilting of the wind shear to form an upright tornado vortex.
+(caused by the unstable air) interacting with the wind shear, resulting in a tilting of the wind shear to form an upright tornado vortex.

 Helping the process along, cyclonically flowing air around the cyclone, already slowly spinning in a